OpenCilk/www.opencilk.org/src/posts/2024-02-07-the-computing-performance-paradox.md

 you to try OpenCilk.
 Its simple language, small codebase, and mathematically provable guarantees of performance set it apart from other platforms.

-[1] Whenever possible, I will try to use gender-neutral terminology out of respect for the diversity of humans, which I cherish.

-[2] Personally, I tend to minimize my use of single-use plastic containers, but for this demonstration for almost 200 students, I compromised my morals.